 It’s important to not rule anything out early on.
 It will take time to understand what exactly you are cut out for.
-Pay attention to the direction your interests are taking you, and don’t be intimidated by a degree just because of its stigma.
+Pay attention to the direction your interests are taking you, and don’t be intimidated by a degree just because of assumptions or anecdotes you’ve heard.

 Step #3: Look beyond the books